 Also, collecting feature requests does not mean that you will build everything that your customers ask for.
 There can be many reasons not to build a feature.
 That's fine, just be upfront with your customer and let them know why.

 As your business grows, you will have increasing amounts of incoming feature requests.
 This is a great source of data and input to your product roadmap.
 It's also an opportunity to build a great relationship with your customers.
 If your customers invest time and effort to let you know what you think, make the most of it and use it to your advantage by managing their feedback well.

-You can manage feature requests manually or use a tool like Convas to automate feature request tracking (Convas is a tool for tracking feature requests where you gather & prioritize all incoming requests in one place and communicate directly with your customers to ask questions and update them when you launch something they have asked for.
+You can manage feature requests manually or use a feature request tracking tool like Convas that helps you gather & prioritize all incoming requests in one place and communicate directly with your customers to ask questions and update them when you launch something they have asked for.
 You can try Convas for free with our 14 day free trial.